Red Velvet Bites

 - Bake according to package instructions.

-- Using a hand or stand mixer, combine cream cheese with powdered sugar and vanilla extract.
+- Using your trusty Kitchenaid mixer, combine cream cheese with powdered sugar and vanilla extract.

 - Once baked & cooled, cut holes in the tops of the red velvet muffins (see picture above).

 - Using a piping bag with star tip (or cut a hole in a sandwich baggies) and fill up the cake cups with the cheesecake mixture.